harplife/zettelkasten/language/International_Phonetic_Alphabet.md

 #define A **Compound Noun** is a single noun composed of two or more words that function together as a single unit, often changing the original words' meanings to define a specific person, place, or thing.
 They can be written as one solid word, or multiple separate words (spaced or hyphenated).
 - #example Compound Nouns : bedroom, ice cream, mother-in-law, newspaper

-Generally, primary stress is placed on the first element of the compound noun.
+Generally, *primary stress* is placed on the *first* element of the compound noun.

 ---
 #define A **Compound Verb** is a single verb composed of two or more words that function together as a single unit, or a single subject performing multiple actions.
 They can be written as one solid word, or multiple separate words (spaced or hyphenated).
 - #example Compound Verbs : skydive, dry-clean, turn on

+Generally, *primary stress* is placed on the *second* element of the compound verb.

+---

 ---